 The appearance of the common wart is of a firm, rough, raised, pink/flesh coloured swelling, sometimes like a cauliflower.
+Dots (capillaries) can be seen on the surface.
 They can appear alone or in clumps on hands, fingers, elbows, knees or feet.
-By electrolysis, the viral DNA which is occupying the cells of the wart will be targeted and thoroughly coagulated leaving the surface to die away.
+By electrolysis, the virus which is occupying the DNA of the skin cells will be targeted and thoroughly coagulated/dessicated leaving the surface to die away.
 More than one treatment may be required.

-Also known as Basal Cell Papillomas, these are not in fact warts at all, but completely innocent over growths of skin cells occupying the very top most layer of the skin only.
+Also known as Basal Cell Papillomas, these are not in fact warts at all, but innocent over-growths of skin cells occupying the very top most layer of the skin only.
 They can be light brown to black in colour, 1 cm. to several in diameter and commonly appear on the neck and trunk although they can also affect the face and head.
+They look a bit like ‘stuck-on’ rice crispies.
 Most people over 40 will have at least one.
 They are not viral or infectious, they do enlarge in time and they can itch and bleed if disturbed or caught.
-They are easily removed using gentle heat to lift the lesion and seal the blood supply below.A very satisfactory outcome is the norm with these and a very happy client leaves minus these peculiar and “stuck on” looking blemishes.
+They are easily treated using gentle heat to denature (break down the protein) of the lesion which will fall away in the following few days.

 This is the common verruca.
 Plantar is the anatomical name for the soles of the feet.
 These can occur anywhere on the sole, heel and toes and infection is usually acquired by direct contact or contact with shed skin cells.
 The changing room at the swimming pool being the usual suspect, probably because of the warm, damp environment.
 Some people are more susceptible than others, however.
 The same warty story applies to these as to other members of the wart family.
 They can be left alone to die out in their own time but if causing discomfort, cauterisation may be the answer.